Ngozikah/Employee_Survey_Analysis/README.md

 ### Question 2: Trends or Patterns by Department or Role
 ### Patterns by Department:
--Some departments consistently have higher average responses indicating higher satisfaction such as Human Resources.
+-Some departments consistently have higher average responses indicating higher satisfaction such as the  Assessor-Treasurer's Office and  Human Resources.
 Others may have lower average responses indicating areas of concern such as  "Facilities Management".
 ### Patterns by Role:
 -Directors and Managers often have higher average responses indicating higher satisfaction compared to Staff.